Minimizing $f$-Divergences by Interpolating Velocity Fields: Direct Velocity Field Estimation by Interpolation

 where we shortened the kernel $k_\sigma(\boldx, \boldx^\star)$ as $k^\star_\sigma$.
-Since we can evaluate $\nabla \log p$, \eqref{eq.nw.2} is tractable and can be approximated using samples from the particle distribution $q_t$.
-Thus, the NW estimator of the backward KL field is
+Since we can evaluate $\nabla \log p$, \eqref{eq.nw.2} can be approximated using samples from the particle distribution $q_t$.
+Thus, the NW estimator of the backward KL field can be approximated by

-Interestingly, the numerator of \eqref{eq.NW.3} is exactly the particle update of SVGD algorithm \citep{LiuQ2016SVGD} for an RKHS induced by a Gaussian kernel (See Appendix \ref{sec.app.svgd} for details on SVGD), and the equality \eqref{eq.nw.2} has been noticed by \citet{Chewi2020svgd}.
-However, to our best knowledge, the NW interpolation of backward KL field \eqref{eq.NW.3} has never been discussed in the literature.
-Note that for different $\boldx^\star$, the denominator in \eqref{eq.NW.3} is different, thus cannot be combined into the overall learning rate of SVGD.
+Interestingly, the numerator of \eqref{eq.NW.3} is exactly the particle update of the SVGD algorithm \citep{LiuQ2016SVGD} for an RKHS induced by a Gaussian kernel (See Appendix \ref{sec.app.svgd} for details on SVGD), and the equality \eqref{eq.nw.2} has been noticed by \citet{Chewi2020svgd}.
+Note that for different $\boldx^\star$, the denominator in \eqref{eq.NW.3} is different and thus cannot be combined into the overall learning rate of SVGD.